-3.3 Linguistic Descriptions Of Knowledge
+3.3 Linguistic Descriptions of Knowledge

 Suppose that the human expert shown provides a description of how best to control the plant in some natural language (e.g., English).
-We seek to take this "linguistic" description and load it into the fuzzy controller, as indicated by the arrow in Figure 3.2
+It consider to take this "linguistic" description and load it into the fuzzy controller, as indicated by the arrow in Figure 3.2

 The linguistic description provided by the expert can generally be broken into several parts.
 There will be "linguistic variables" that describe each of the time-varying fuzzy controller inputs and outputs.
 For the inverted pendulum,

 "error" describes e(t)

 "change-in-error" describes de(t)/dtt;

-"force" describes u (t)
+"force" describes u (t )

 The linguistic descriptions as short as possible (e.g., using "e(t)" as the linguistic variable for e(t)), yet accurate enough so that they adequately represent the variables

 Suppose for the pendulum example that "error," "change-in-error," and "force" take on the following values:

-"neglarge", "negsmall", "zero", "possmall", "poslarge"
+"neglarge" "negsmall" "zero" "possmall" "poslarge"

-Note that we are using "negsmall" as an abbreviation for "negative small in size" and so on for the other variables.
+Note that used "negsmall" as an abbreviation for "negative small in size" and so on for the other variables.
 Such abbreviations help keep the linguistic descriptions short yet precise.
 Here neg is negative, pos is positive.
-Every linguistic value nicely represent that the varible has a numeric quality.
+Every linguistic value nicely represent that the variable has a numeric quality.

-The linguistic variables and values provide a language for the expert to express her or his ideas about the control decision-making process in the context of the framework established by our choice of fuzzy controller inputs and outputs.
-Recall that for the inverted pendulum r = 0 and e = r - y so that e=-y and de/dt=-dy/dt.
+The linguistic variables and values provide a language for the expert to express designer ideas about the control decision-making process in the context of the framework established by choosen of fuzzy controller inputs and outputs.
+Recall that for the inverted pendulum

+r = 0 and e = r - y so that

+and

+$$de/dt = -dy/dt$$

+.